Efficient Approximate Degenerate Ordered Statistics Decoding for Quantum Codes via Reliable Subset Reduction: Introduction

+Finally, there has been substantial recent progress in circuit-level decoding~\cite{Pry20,du2022stabilizer,du2024check,BCG+24,SMR+24}.
+A variety of decoders have been developed for circuit-level noise models, including BP-OSD-CS, GDG, AC~\cite{WB24ambiguity}, LSD~\cite{hillmann2025localized}, and ordered Tanner forest~\cite{iOMR+24}.
+Our BP–OSD framework can also be extended to handle both data and syndrome errors under the phenomenological noise model~\cite{QVRCT21,HB22}, using techniques proposed in~\cite{ALB20,KCL21,KL25}, as demonstrated in our recent work~\cite{KL24b}.

+{ In this paper, we further show that our approach can be directly applied to the full circuit-level noise model through the detector error model (DEM) generated by STIM~\cite{Gid21stim}.
+The resulting binary DEM decoding problem can be handled using the proposed BP–RSR–ADOSD procedure. }

-Integrating all the mentioned techniques, we propose an approximate degenerate OSD algorithm, abbreviated as ADOSD$_4$.
-We conduct simulations of MBP$_4$ and our OSD schemes OSD$_4$ and ADOSD$_4$ on several quantum codes under depolarizing errors in the code capacity noise model, including BB codes~\cite{BCG+24}, rotated toric codes and rotated surface codes~\cite{BM07}, (6.6.6) and (4.8.8) color codes~\cite{LAR11}, twisted XZZX codes on a torus~\cite{KDP11}, GHP codes~\cite{PK21,RWBC20}, and lift-connected surface (LCS) codes~\cite{ORM24}.
+We conduct simulations of MBP$_4$ and our OSD schemes OSD$_4$ and ADOSD$_4$ on several quantum codes under depolarizing errors in the code capacity noise model, including BB codes~\cite{BCG+24}, rotated toric codes and rotated surface codes~\cite{BM07}, (6.6.6) and (4.8.8) color codes~\cite{LAR11}, twisted XZZX codes on a torus~\cite{KDP11}, GHP codes~\cite{PK21,RWBC20}, and LCS codes~\cite{ORM24}.
 The results demonstrate that our proposed schemes outperform previous approaches in the literature, both in terms of error thresholds for topological codes and low error rate performance (logical error rate around $10^{-6}$).
-Our MBP$_4$+OSD$_4$ and MBP$_4$+ADOSD$_4$ decoders outperform other binary BP-OSD schemes in these quantum codes.
-We achieve thresholds of approximately 17.5\%–17.7\% for the toric, surface, and twisted XZZX codes, and thresholds of 15\%–15.42\% for the (4.8.8) and (6.6.6) color codes, as summarized in Table~\ref{tb:AvsO_thres}.
-They even surpass the minimum weight perfect matching (MWPM) decoder on surface and toric codes~\cite{Edm65,WFSH10}.

-Finally, we analyze the time efficiency of our OSD schemes for these quantum codes using single-threaded CPU implementations.
-The simulation results, summarized in Table~\ref{tb:time usage2}, show that the time consumption of ADOSD$_4$ for surface codes with distances from 11 to 15 is approximately 2\% to 4\% of that for order-2 OSD$_4$ with similar decoding performance at logical error rate around $10^{-6}$.
-Moreover, the average time consumption per codeword for ADOSD$_4$ is approximately equivalent to 2 to 3 BP$_4$ iterations, whereas a successful BP trial typically takes 2 to 3 iterations on average.
-This suggests that ADOSD$_4$ is an excellent complement to BP, especially since ADOSD$_4$ is used only when BP fails.
+{ In DEM circuit-level setting for rotated surface codes, we further show that MBP$_4$+ADOSD$_4$ consistently outperforms LSD.
+When both $X$- and $Z$-type detector variables are used, MBP$_4$+ADOSD$_4$ also surpasses the minimum-weight perfect-matching (MWPM) decoder~\cite{Edm65,WFSH10} and achieves an improved threshold of approximate $0.76\%$. }